pandorasNox/presentations/04-local-kubernetes-development/lokude-notes.md

     - ...

 - what is kubernetes?
-    - ""
-    - it has a huge share of ops work
+    - is an amazing abstraction layer over your hardware
+    - kubernetes lets tread the underlaying data-center as one massive computer
     - Kelsey Hightower
         - Kubernetes is an infrastructure framework.
 It's YAML based configuration files and the kubectl command line tool make it approachable to developers, but far from the developer productivity you find in a PaaS or FaaS platform.
         - Docker wrote the developer story.
 Kubernetes expanded the narrative and added some new chapters, but the story has no ending.
         - Kubernetes is a framework for bulding distributed platforms
-    - kubernetes lets tread the underlaying data-center as one massive computer
     - sits right above the hardware layer
         - abstracts it completly
     - treads nodes as just resources